Welcome to your Esports course

 Course delivery

-You may also be timetabled for technical instruction and/or library sessions to develop skills needed to develop in both an employability and academic aspect.
-As an Esports program, we regularly run and support student-led extracurricular events and activities throughout the year which we encourage student participation to develop individual learning, experience and portfolios.
+You may also have scheduled technical instruction and library sessions to develop both employability skills and academic competencies.
+As part of the Esports course, we frequently organise and support student-led extracurricular events and activities throughout the year.
+We encourage your participation in these events to enhance your individual learning, gain valuable experience, and build your portfolio.

 Semester one activities